KAT-Advanced-Medical/KAM/docs/Radiation/08_faq_and_troubleshooting.md

 Turn **Simple Medical OFF** in KAT Vitals.
 Simple medical bypasses the detailed vitals loop that the radiation effects hook into.
 Players always get the full sim; AI only do when simple medical is off.

 ### **The casualty recovered from severe radiation sickness on their own.
 Bug?**
 Intended.
 Below the lethal tier, sickness heals slowly once the casualty is out of radiation (and clear of internal contamination). **Filgrastim** speeds it up.
-Only the **lethal tier** never self-recovers.
+The **lethal tier** never self-recovers — it's survivable only with the sustained [intensive-care protocol](06_treatment_and_triage.md#intensive-care-for-lethal-doses), not by waiting.
 Note the *accumulated dose* on the dosimeter stays put — that's the exposure record; it's the sickness that fades, not the history.

 ### **A medic treating a contaminated casualty started getting dosed.**
 That's cross-contamination, and it's intended.
 A surface-contaminated casualty emits a weak field of their own. **Decon them** to shut it off — until you do, anyone working on them is standing next to a small source.
 Survey first, decon, then treat.